mtoutcalt/mtoutcalt/llm-prompts.md

 I want you to be my colleague.
 I am going to give you an article, and I would like you to tell me things you like about it, and then point out flaws or weaknesses in the points being made.

 ---

+Make it analyze before answering.
+Instead of just asking a question, tell it to list the key factors first.
+Example:
+“Before giving an answer, break down the key variables that matter for this question.
+Then, compare multiple possible solutions before choosing the best one.”

+Get it to self-critique.
+ChatGPT doesn’t naturally evaluate its own answers, but you can make it.
+Example: “Now analyze your response.
+What weaknesses, assumptions, or missing perspectives could be improved?
+Refine the answer accordingly.”

+Force it to think from multiple perspectives.
+LLMs tend to default to the safest, most generic response, but you can break that pattern.
+Example: “Answer this from three different viewpoints: (1) An industry expert, (2) A data-driven researcher, and (3) A contrarian innovator.
+Then, combine the best insights into a final answer.”